-Lighthill takes over the reins from outgoing ASC President Kees van Oostrum, who served the maximum four terms and recently was appointed to lead IMAGO, the international federation of cinematographers.
+Lighthill takes over the reins from outgoing ASC president Kees van Oostrum, who served the maximum four terms and recently was appointed to lead IMAGO, the international federation of cinematographers.
 This is Lighthill’s second turn as ASC president, previously serving from 2012-2013.
 Most recently he held the position of vice president.

 Lighthill assumes his role at an important time in history, as members continue to advocate for equal rights and diversity, as well as safe production environments amidst the COVID-19 contagion.

-“This is a challenging moment for filmmaking in general and cinematography in particular,” Lighthill says.
+“This is a challenging moment for filmmaking in general and cinematography in particular,” Lighthill said.
 “As an organization, we are making plans to put words into action.
 Through the work of the Future Practices Committee and Vision Committee, I’m ready to lead our Society in responding, and in making our work environments safe, equal and diverse.”

 Lighthill currently is the Discipline Chair: Cinematography at the American Film Institute Conservatory.
 He has long served as an officer on the National Executive Board of the International Cinematographers Guild (ICG) as well.